skywardmc/drill/README.md

 ### 🔥 Performance

 This modpack is based on [Adrenaline](https://modrinth.com/project/adrenaline), which is designed to significantly improve the performance of your game by using various optimization mods and configurations.
 It mainly involves faster startup times and a very high increase in framerates.
-It is also based on [Additive](https://modrinth.com/project/additive).
-Additive has a few extra mods for specific use-cases as well, such as [FastQuit](https://modrinth.com/project/fastquit) which allows you to immediately quit worlds and save them in the background.
+Drill has a few extra mods for specific use-cases as well, such as [FastQuit](https://modrinth.com/project/fastquit) which allows you to immediately quit worlds and save them in the background.

 I won't compare the performance to other modpacks - mainly because doing accurate benchmarks is quite hard to do with a game like this where there are so many factors to consider.
 It can also depend on your hardware.
 I would suggest manually doing a benchmark and see which modpack is best for you.